List of television series canceled before airing an episode: S

 A Channel 4 reality series that was to be presented by Caroline Flack in which a jury of twelve members of the public must decide if an ordinary person deserves cosmetic surgery.
 The show's premise was criticized by several public figures, most notably, Jameela Jamil, when it was announced in October 2019.
-In February 2020, the series was set aside after Flack's death.
+In February 2020, the series was set aside after Flack's suicide.